Food history from the year you were born

 2014: Snacking becomes the norm

-More than half of U.S. adults ate at least three snacks daily in 2014, an increase from just one in five adults who snacked that much in 2010, according to the Institute of Food Technologists.
+More than half of U.S. adults ate three or more snacks daily in 2014, an increase from just one in five adults who snacked that much in 2010, according to the Institute of Food Technologists.
 On average, people ate 2.8 snacks in between meals per day in 2014.

 2015: Breakfast goes all day at McDonald's